Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 Sources: VietnamPlus, FX Compared, Vietnam.vn

-4) Foreign buyers will target Vietnam's emerging cities like Can Tho for residential investments
+4) More foreign buyers will invest in residential properties in Vietnam's emerging cities like Can Tho

 Foreign buyers are eyeing Vietnam's emerging cities like Can Tho for residential investments due to rising property prices in major cities.